About – Our History

 A catalog page from 1995, during Triangle's 40th annivesary.

-Today, Triangle Dies is owned and operated by the third generation.
-The company relocated from Bellwood to Batavia Illinois in 2003.
-Currently Triangle employs approximately 60 people between Illinois and Minnesota.
-Under JC’s leadership and passion for technology, significant upgrades have been made at both locations.
-Equipment upgrades include the addition of Lasercomb lasers and digital processing systems, Boxplan pin setters, and Serviform auto benders.
+Owned and operated by the third generation of Marovichs’ for the next 21 years, the company relocated from Bellwood to Batavia Illinois in 2003.
+Under JC’s leadership and passion for technology, significant upgrades were made at both locations.
+Equipment upgrades included the addition of Lasercomb lasers and digital processing systems, Boxplan pin setters and Serviform auto benders.
 A new training center was added in Illinois to educate both customers and employees on creating quality dies.

 Triangle's 60th anniversary logo from 2015.